CaroBottino/recipes_app/README.md

 - Mockapi backend
 - Vuelidate
 - Bootstrap & bootstrap-icons
+- Vitest for unit testing

-This app is growing... pretends to be fully tested with Jest and Cypress 🌸
+This app is growing... pretends to be fully tested with Vistest and Cypress 🌸

 ## To interact: